schaeferphilip/Car_Classification_Analysis/README.md

 ![](/media/image23.png)

-**We note that the grouping by class was not done according to a single variable.
-Previously, we had a single length per class but this is no longer the case.**
+**We notice that the grouping by class was not done according to a single variable.
+Previously, we had a single length per class but this is no longer the case**

 ![](/media/image24.png)

 All lengths are present in all classes.
-Eventually, we will consider 4 classes of vehicles.
+Finally, we will consider 4 classes of vehicles.

 # II- CLASSIFICATION AND PREDICTION

-After determining the vehicle categories and assigning them labels, we will perform a classification based on these categories.
+After determining the vehicle categories and assigning labels to them, we will perform a classification based on these categories.

 # 1-Classification algorithms

-For classification, we used two combined approaches, the **grid search** and

-the **voting classifier**.
-The grid search for the search for optimal parameters and the

-voting classifier for a Learning set (grouping of several models).
+For classification, we used two combined approaches, the **grid search** and the **voting classifier**.
+The grid search for the search for optimal parameters and the voting classifier for a Learning set (grouping of several models).

 # 1-1- Search for optimal parameters (grid search)

-To do this, we define a class **Trainer** which takes into entries the games of

-data (train & test) and the models then trains them, displays the scores and log them

-metrics and model using **MLFLOW**.
+To do this, we define a class **Trainer** which takes into entries the games of data (train & test) and the models then trains them, displays the scores and log the metrics and model using **MLFLOW**.

 ➢Experiment 1

 ![](/media/image25.png)

-We used the algorithms of Logistic Regression, Random Forest, Xgboost and KNN with accuracy and precision metrics.
-We thus obtains the following results:
+We used the Logistic Regression, Random Forest, Xgboost and KNN algorithms with the accuracy and precision metrics.
+We obtained the following results:

 ![](/media/image26.png)

 The random Foreste presents better results, then comes the Xgboost.

 ![](/media/image27.png)

 # 1-2-Ensemble Learning (voting classifier)
-We then use the optimal parameters of each model obtained thanks to the grid search to carry out the voting classifier.
+Nous utilisons ensuite les paramètres optimaux de chaque modèle obtenus grâce à la grille de recherche pour réaliser le vote classificateur.

 ➢Experiment 2

 ![](/media/image28.png)

-We define each model with its optimal parameters and pass them as input in the voting classifier.
-We get the following results:
+We define each model with its optimal parameters and pass them as input to the voting classifier.
+We obtain the following results:

 ![](/media/image29.png)

-We have good results but not as good as that of the random forest only.
+We have good results but not as good as random forest alone.

 ![](/media/image30.png)

 # 1-3-Addition of CO2 dataset information

-We add the CO2 information in the catalog dataset and of registration:
+We add the CO2 information in the catalog and registration data:

 ![](/media/image31.png)